MohammedAbi/project-exam-2/README.md

 ### User Features

 - View a list of venues
-- Search for a specific venue
+- Search for venues
+- Sort and order venues
 - View venue details by ID
-- View available dates in a calendar
+- Check available dates on a calendar
-- User registration (student emails only)
+- Register as a user (student emails only)
-- Create and view bookings
+- Create and manage bookings
-- User login and logout
+- Log in and log out
 - Update user avatar

 ### Venue Manager Features